Blue Terra Journal

 NASA DART mission.

-Dimorphos (left) next to Didymos (center) after DART’s impact.
+Dimorphos (right) next to Didymos (center) after DART’s impact.
 Image: NASA

 When the impact occurred on September 26, 2022, it didn’t just prove a concept, it demonstrated that humanity can deflect a threatening asteroid and fundamentally enhance our planetary defense capabilities.